Comcast suspends Internet data limits, fees for Northeast customers

 Comcast initially announced in November that it would impose the new regional data restrictions in Pennsylvania and other service areas, including the District of Columbia, New York, Virginia and Maryland.
 Similar rules and fees already cover Comcast customers in other parts of the country.

-The extra fees would have applied only to the heaviest Internet users — those who use more than a terabyte of data each month — and Comcast said at the time that most students and families probably would have steered clear of owing the company extra each month.
-Users would have to stream five hours of 4K-resolution video every day for a month or take part in 3,500 hours of video conferencing to hit 1.2 terabytes of data, Comcast has previously said.
+The extra fees would have applied only to the heaviest Internet users — those who use more than a 1.2 terabytes of data each month — and Comcast said at the time that most students and families probably would have steered clear of owing the company extra each month.
+Users would have to stream five hours of 4K-resolution video every day for a month or take part in 3,500 hours of video conferencing to exceed the threshold, Comcast has previously said.

 But critics in Congress and around the country still rebuked Comcast for seeking to change its rules and potentially boost its profits before the country had fully recovered from a public health crisis that has left many families dependent on the Internet.